 Ref: OAC 164-1-17

 District Public Works Integrating Committees and their subcommittees, including Small Government subcommittees and County subcommittees, are public bodies and therefore subject to Open Meeting laws as defined by section 121.22 of the Ohio Revised Code (as part of Ohio's "Sunshine Laws").
-All meetings must be open to the public at all times.
-Teleconferencing and videoconferencing are prohibited as a member must be present in person to vote, deliberate, or to be counted in a quorum.
-Quorums are district-specific.
+All meetings must always be open to the public.
+A member must be present in person to vote, deliberate, or to be counted in a quorum; however, video conferencing is permitted for public access.
+Quorums are district specific in accordance with the Law.

 Ref: ORC 121.22, ORC 164.04(D), OAC 164-1-10